-Table 4: Population and real GDP loss in a sample of 25 large cities in 2200 damage it causes plays out over longer time periods than capital depreciation.
+Our model does not include physical structures.
+We have argued that the losses of physical structures due to sea level rise are likely to be relatively minor for two reasons.
+First, sea level rise is a slow-moving process, and the damage it causes plays out over longer time periods than capital depreciation.
 As a result, by the time a structure becomes permanently inundated, standard depreciation would probably have required it to be rebuilt anyway.
 If so, the structure could simply be moved to higher ground.
 Second, the physical damage from flooding in large coastal cities has more to do with the loss in agglomeration economies than with the cost of the physical capital per se.
 As a result, the actual cost of rebuilding those structures is bound to be substantially less than their market value.

 To test our intuition, we quantitatively analyze whether the paper's main insights hold when accounting for the loss in physical capital.
-Using data for the U.S., we perform two exercises: a first one compares the present discounted value of total losses, with and without physical capital.
-A second exercise traces the flooding-induced losses in the value of physical capital over time, and compares them to our earlier results.
+Using data for the United States, we perform two exercises: a first one compares the present discounted value of total losses, with and without physical capital.
+A second exercise traces the flooding-induced losses in the value of physical capital over time and compares them to our earlier results.